dapperfu/whitespace-stego/docs/RUST.md

 2. **Performance**: Leverage Rust backend for high-performance operations
 3. **Extension**: Add Python-specific features in the Python wrapper

+### For Go and C Developers:
+1. **Go/C API**: Use `go/` and `c/` for native and cross-compatibility features
+2. **Cross-Implementation**: Ensure compatibility with Rust and Python backends
+3. **Testing**: Use the cross-implementation test suite for validation

-### For Both:
+### For All:
 1. **Shared Logic**: All improvements to core algorithms benefit all interfaces
 2. **Consistent API**: Same functionality available across all platforms
 3. **Documentation**: Comprehensive docs for all use cases

 ## Conclusion

-This reorganization will create a maintainable, performant, and extensible codebase that serves both Rust and Python developers effectively.
+This reorganization will create a maintainable, performant, and extensible codebase that serves Rust, Python, Go, and C developers effectively.
 The modular architecture ensures that core improvements benefit all interfaces while maintaining clean separation of concerns.

 The proposed structure eliminates code duplication, provides consistent APIs, and creates a solid foundation for future enhancements while maintaining backward compatibility through careful migration planning.